facundoolano/feedi/README.md

 ## Local setup

-Requires Python 3 (tested with 3.9 and 3.11) and nodejs (for the reader functionality; tested with node 20).
+Requires Python 3 (tested with 3.11) and nodejs (for the reader functionality; tested with node 20).

 To install on a local virtual env run: